IkarosKappler/plotboilerplate/README.md

 - And _Particle in Cell Consulting LLC_ for refactoring Stephen Schmitt's solution: [Computing Intersections Between a Cubic Bezier Curve and a Line](https://www.particleincell.com/2013/cubic-line-intersection/)
 - Richard "RM" for the hints of how to calculate the bounding box of cubic Bézuer curves: [Bezier Area](https://jsfiddle.net/SalixAlba/QQnvm/4/)
 - [Cuixiping](https://stackoverflow.com/users/988089/cuixiping) for the helpful insights on cubic Bézier bounds at [Stackoverflow](https://stackoverflow.com/questions/24809978/calculating-the-bounding-box-of-cubic-bezier-curve)
+- Thanks to Ana Tudor for the Multi-Range-Slider tutorial: https://css-tricks.com/multi-thumb-sliders-particular-two-thumb-case/
+- Thanks to Dean Taylor for the css linear gradient parser howto: https://stackoverflow.com/questions/20215440/parse-css-gradient-rule-with-javascript-regex

 ## Todos